laserpants/groundfork-js/README.md

 Application resources are exposed through a client-side REST interface which encapsulates commands in a format suitable for logging.
 Resources are stored on the device for subsequent synchronization with other devices, when connectivity is available.

+##### Endpoint

+The synchronization endpoint points to a running GroundFork Antenna (https://github.com/johanneshilden/groundfork-antenna-postgres) service.

+##### Storage

+The library contains a default storage backend for the browser's local storage object.

 #### Contrived example

 ```